brychan1298/Sketring/README.md

 9. To run the website sketring, just open 2 terminals and run the `php artisan serve` command in the 1st terminal.
 Then, run `npm run dev` in the second terminal.

+10. Run `php artisan storage:link` so you can upload picture to Sketring Website.

-10. And this was the moment of truth :see_no_evil:.
+11. And this was the moment of truth :see_no_evil:.
 Let's open the given URL address to open the sketring website

 # :reminder_ribbon: Honorable Mention